AaronANoronha-Pr/CustomerReviewAnalysis/README.md

 ### Data Processing
 In this process we'll  preparing data for analysis by removing or modifying  the data that is irrelevant or duplicated.

 Using following steps:
-Cleaning
+Cleaning,
-Tokenization
+Tokenization,
-Stop words removal("English word")
+Stop words removal("English word"),
-Lemmatization
+Lemmatization,
-Stemming
+Stemming.